Nearly half of Warwick City Council now have relatives working for city

 Councilman Timothy Howe’s daughter was hired in January as an administrative coordinator.

-The Ward 3 Democrat told Target 12, McElroy was more than qualified for the judgeship and he emphasized no strings were pulled for his daughter.
+The Ward 3 Democrat told Target 12 emphasized no strings were pulled for his daughter.

 “She never asked me for my help,” Howe said.
 “And furthermore she was interviewed and everything went on without me knowing.”